Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 GROSS: ...And for you to watch the other children being able to do things that he'd never be able to do.

 TOMALIN: Yes.
 I can remember him looking at the other children.
 And quite recently he said to me - I was talking to him about this, and he said, well, I believed then that when I grew up, I would be able to walk.
 And it literally broke my heart when he said that.
 It hadn't sort of crossed my mind.
 But of course children have no idea what is coming for them or what there is in the world.
 It was quite natural that he should think that.
-And when he was in his teens, it was a bit heartbreaking because he would see the other boys and teenage boys and girls doing things which he couldn't join in.
 He has had a hard life, a very hard life and quite a lonely life except for his family.

 GROSS: Your husband Nick, who had, you know, in the '70s become a pretty famous journalist in England - he went on a reporting trip to Israel just after the start of the Yom Kippur War when Syria and Egypt launched a surprise attack on Israel on Yom Kippur, which is the holiest day of the year in the Jewish calendar.
 And he told you that he thought he'd be safe.
 He told you, I wouldn't go anywhere dangerous now with four children; but the Israelis know how to look after journalists, and I'll be perfectly safe with them.